openqasm/openqasm/source/language/openpulse.rst

 Channels
 --------

-Channels model to hardware resources which can play signals to manipulate a qubit or capture a signal emitted from the target system such as a qubit measurement result.
+Channels model hardware resources which can play signals to manipulate a qubit or capture a signal emitted from the target system such as a qubit measurement result.

 Within the OpenPulse grammar channels have two critical responsibilities:

-1. They are the interface between a ``signal`` (and correspondingly gates) to configured control hardware in the target system, ie., they are the representations of the system IO ports.
+1. They are the interface between connecting ``signal``'s (and correspondingly gates) to configured control hardware in the target system, ie., they are the representations of the system IO ports.
-2. They are responsible for representing the instantaneous *time* of the channel within a program's execution with respect to the global program time, ie., each channel represents an IO port's clock.
+2. They are responsible for representing the instantaneous *time* of each HW resource within a program's execution with respect to the global program time.
 As instructions are applied to the channel this clock is incremented.
 As each channel maintains its own clock, it is possible to apply instructions sequentially to channels and have the resulting ``signal``s be emitted in parallel at runtime.
 In this way channels are similar to ports in an HDL language.

 There is a many-to-many relationship between qubits and channels.
 One qubit may be controlled by multiple channels.
-Pulses applied on different channels have different physical interactions with that qubit.
+Signals applied on different channels have different physical interactions with that qubit.
 Inversely, a channel may also affect many qubits.
 For instance, a channel could manipulate the coupling between two neighboring qubits, or could even reference multiple qubits coupled in a chain.